 Map: this option only appears for Address fields and will show a map of the address above the listed address.
+The address is a link that, when clicked, will open a new browser tab for Google Maps for directions.
 Once you’ve selected this option, you can customize the size of the map.

 You can also click and drag a field to change the order or place it another group (see below).

 Fields are placed into groups which can have separate label and column formats and can enable more flexible layouts.

 Your details default to a single group.
 Click the Add Group button to add more groups: